Strategic Lead Team

-Miss Laura Hendrickson- Teacher
+Miss Laura Hendrickson – Teacher

-I want to create a safe learning environment where all children can flourish and grow and create lots of fun memories.
+I want to create a safe learning environment where all children can flourish and create and also create lots of fun memories.
 I also want to foster lots of curiosity within children so they can ask lots of questions and really dive into their learning.
 I will encourage children to have a growth mindset, where they can achieve anything, learn from mistakes, and never give up.

 I enjoy going on bike rides, baking, and I have a little dog at home called Minnie who loves to follow me everywhere!

-Mrs Helen Moody- Teacher
+Mrs Helen Moody – Teacher

 I am the class teacher for Rowling Class in Year 4.
 I have been teaching for many, many years and love how each day in the classroom is always different – a place to learn, laugh and explore new things.
 My aim this year is to challenge, encourage and support everyone in Rowling class, encouraging a place where we foster a love of learning and make great memories to look back on.